cipector/esphome_zone_thermostats_underfloor_heating/README.md

 ## Description:

-Wifi control (ON/OFF) valves of underfloor heating with pump.
+- Wifi control (ON/OFF) valves of underfloor heating with pump
-I integrate it to Home Assistat and control it from there.
+- I integrate it to Home Assistat and control it from there

 ## Scheme:
 <img align="right" src="https://github.com/cipector/esphome_zone_thermostats_underfloor_heating/blob/main/schema.png?raw=true">